Nayem73/MY-TECH-SHEET/java/amigos.md

 # Abstract Keyword

+1. If we use Abstract keyword on a class, we can not instantiate that class, we then use it through Inheritance.

-1. It does not make sense to create an(instance of) Animal on it's own.
+2. It does not make sense to create an(instance of) Animal on it's own.
 Because we have Cat (class) and Dog (class) which inherits Animal class.
 So it does not make sense to create an instance of Animal class and we name it dog, because we already have Dog class which inherits Animal class.

-1. ```java
+3. ```java
    abstract public class Animal {

        private String name;

    }
    ```

    //inside main method
    Dog dog = new Dog("Foo")
    Animal dog = new Dog("Foo")

-- Abstract keyword before a class or method means that class can not be instantiated.
+- Abstract keyword before a class means that class can not be instantiated.
 3. Abstract keyword in a mehtod means, that method must be overridden by any subclass.

 4. Abstract methods should only exist within abstract classes or interfaces.
 Abstract methods have no method body.
 A huge advantage of Abstract method is that, when declared in super class, all the subclasses can use that method in terms of their own variations.